-To specify the methods and responsibilities for requisitioning commodities and contractual services, whether by outright purchase, rent, lease, installment or lease-purchase, in accordance with established statutes, rules and policies.OVERVIEW
+To specify the methods and responsibilities for requisitioning commodities and contractual services, whether by outright purchase, rent, lease, installment or lease-purchase, in accordance with established statutes, rules, regulations and policies.OVERVIEW

 All procurement actions for commodities or contractual services from sources outside the University must be processed through Purchasing Services using the OMNI Financials System unless specifically exempted herein.
-The President, through the Senior Vice President for Finance and Administration, has delegated the procurement function to the Director of Purchasing.
+The President, through the Senior Vice President for Finance and Administration, has delegated the procurement function to the Director of Purchasing to serve as the Chief of Procurement Office.
 Any acquisition of a commodity or a service made before Purchasing Services issues a Purchase Order may become the personal obligation of the individual obtaining the commodity or service.
-The Director of Purchasing, or a designee, may approve any Purchase Order expenditure up to and including $1,000,000.
+The Director of Purchasing Services, or a designee, may approve any Purchase Order expenditure up to and including $1,000,000.
 The University President must approve any Purchase Order expenditure in excess of $1,000,000.
 Details of purchases in excess of $1,000,000 are reported annually to the University Board of Trustees.

 The requirements stated herein apply to all purchases of commodities and contractual services regardless of the funding source.
 It is the responsibility of the requisitioning department to provide the specifications, including delivery requirements and minimum vendor qualifications.
 It is the responsibility of Purchasing Services to determine the price and secure the source of supply (vendor) for the purchase.
 Requisitioning departments shall never assume that their recommended vendor will be the vendor/contractor to whom the Purchase Order will be issued.